We were founded as the Citizens Organising Foundation in East London in 1989, by Neil Jameson CBE.

 We were founded on the principle that everyday people have power.
 And that by bringing people together across their differences, we can find common ground and make change.

 Since our founding, we have won £2bn in additional wages for low-paid workers, secured an amnesty of ‘legacy cases’ for 160,000 asylum applicants, and won many victories at the local and regional levels.

 We also run innovative social change projects dedicated to creating long-term change, borne from our local listening and campaigns.
 The largest of our projects is the Living Wage Foundation, which now accredits a network of over 14,000 employers who pay the real Living Wage.
 We are also the proud home of Parents and Communities Together (PACT), Sponsor Refugees, and Refugees and Migrants Welcome.

 PROJECTS: The Living Wage Foundation, Sponsor Refugees and Parents and Communities Together (PACT) are three of Citizens UK's major and established projects working to make change.
 Read more and get involved with them.

 CHAPTERS: We have eighteen regional chapters, made up of local organisations who work together to make change.
 Find your local chapter.

-CAMPAIGNS: Leaders across the UK are campaigning on the issues that matter most to them, from safer streets to better access to mental health services, Climate Justice, refugee resettlement and so much more.
-Read more and get involved with a campaign here.
+CAMPAIGNS: Communities across the country are campaigning on the issues that matter most to them, from campaigning for zebra crossings on dangerous roads, to reforming the immigration system, to the Living Wage campaign and so much more.
+Get involved with a campaign.